Mira: Smart Wardrobe Assistant

 Final Design

-The Smart Wardrobe Assistant is a hybrid digital-physical system designed to simplify daily outfit planning while promoting sustainability and self-expression.
-The final experience integrates:
+Smart Wardrobe Assistant is a hybrid digital-physical system that simplifies daily outfit planning while encouraging sustainability and self-expression.
+The experience integrates four components:

-Mobile App: A clean, intuitive interface that allows users to upload clothing items, receive AI-generated outfit suggestions based on weather and calendar events, and plan looks in advance.
+• Mobile App – Upload clothing items, get personalized outfit suggestions based on weather and calendar events, and plan looks in advance.

-Smart Mirror: An AR-powered mirror that projects virtual outfits onto the user’s reflection.
-It includes an LED light system that changes color based on real-time temperature data (red = warm, white = mild, blue = cold), powered by an Arduino circuit.
+• Smart Mirror – An AR-powered mirror that projects virtual outfits onto the user’s reflection, with LED lighting that reflects real-time temperature (red = warm, white = mild, blue = cold) via Arduino.

-AI + ML Integration: The app uses machine learning to understand user preferences and generate personalized outfit combinations from their own wardrobe.
+• AI + ML – Learns user preferences to generate tailored outfit combinations from their existing wardrobe.

-IoT Connectivity: The mirror and app communicate via Wi-Fi, using APIs like OpenWeather to provide real-time contextual recommendations.
+• IoT Connectivity – Syncs mirror and app through Wi-Fi and APIs like OpenWeather for real-time recommendations.

-Together, these components create a seamless, assistive dressing experience that’s both functional and delightful.
+Together, these elements deliver a seamless and assistive dressing experience that is both practical and delightful.

 Process

-We followed a user-centered design approach, starting with interviews and surveys to uncover wardrobe-related pain points like decision fatigue and underused clothing.
-After analyzing existing apps and technologies, we sketched ideas and built wireframes in Figma, focusing on features like weather-based outfit suggestions and a digital closet.
+We used a user-centered design approach, starting with interviews and surveys to identify wardrobe pain points like decision fatigue and underused clothing.
+After analyzing existing solutions, we sketched ideas and built Figma wireframes featuring weather-based outfit suggestions and a digital closet.

-I contributed to primary and secondary research, wireframing, and final documentation, and led the creation of the design system.
-My work helped shape the app’s visual identity and ensure consistency across screens.
-I also supported the final presentation and collaborated on sketching and prototyping decisions.
+I contributed to research, wireframing, documentation, and led the design system, shaping the app’s visual identity and ensuring consistency.
+I also supported prototyping and the final presentation.

-We followed a user-centered design approach, starting with interviews and surveys to uncover wardrobe-related pain points like decision fatigue and underused clothing.
-After analyzing existing apps and technologies, we sketched ideas and built wireframes in Figma, focusing on features like weather-based outfit suggestions and a digital closet.
+We used a user-centered design approach, starting with interviews and surveys to identify wardrobe pain points like decision fatigue and underused clothing.
+After analyzing existing solutions, we sketched ideas and built Figma wireframes featuring weather-based outfit suggestions and a digital closet.

-I contributed to primary and secondary research, wireframing, and final documentation, and led the creation of the design system.
-My work helped shape the app’s visual identity and ensure consistency across screens.
-I also supported the final presentation and collaborated on sketching and prototyping decisions.
+I contributed to research, wireframing, documentation, and led the design system, shaping the app’s visual identity and ensuring consistency.
+I also supported prototyping and the final presentation.

-We followed a user-centered design approach, starting with interviews and surveys to uncover wardrobe-related pain points like decision fatigue and underused clothing.
-After analyzing existing apps and technologies, we sketched ideas and built wireframes in Figma, focusing on features like weather-based outfit suggestions and a digital closet.
+We used a user-centered design approach, starting with interviews and surveys to identify wardrobe pain points like decision fatigue and underused clothing.
+After analyzing existing solutions, we sketched ideas and built Figma wireframes featuring weather-based outfit suggestions and a digital closet.

-I contributed to primary and secondary research, wireframing, and final documentation, and led the creation of the design system.
-My work helped shape the app’s visual identity and ensure consistency across screens.
-I also supported the final presentation and collaborated on sketching and prototyping decisions.
+I contributed to research, wireframing, documentation, and led the design system, shaping the app’s visual identity and ensuring consistency.
+I also supported prototyping and the final presentation.

 Reflection

-Team collaboration and early research were key strengths, helping us align quickly and build meaningful features.
-My contributions to the design system and documentation helped clarify our visual direction and communicate our concept effectively.
+Team collaboration and early research were key, enabling us to align quickly and create meaningful features.
+My work on the design system and documentation clarified our visual direction and communicated the concept effectively.

-Challenges included narrowing the scope, integrating hardware, and organizing clothing data.
-If we were to do it again, we’d start prototyping earlier, validate decisions with a second round of interviews, and finalize hardware sooner to better connect the digital and physical experiences.
+Challenges included narrowing scope, integrating hardware, and organizing clothing data.
+Next time, we’d prototype earlier, validate with additional interviews, and finalize hardware sooner to better link the digital and physical experiences.

 Create a free website with Framer, the website builder loved by startups, designers and agencies.